 How to Add a Wholesale Product Minimum in WooCommerce (In 3 Steps)

-Our WooCommerce Wholesale Prices plugin, which is part of Wholesale Suite, enables you to easily set product volume minimums.
+The WooCommerce Wholesale Prices Premium plugin is part of Wholesale Suite which enables you to easily set product volume minimums.
 Before you get started on the three steps below, you may want to read up on concepts not covered in this post, such as:

 Once you understand those topics and have Wholesale Prices installed and activated on your site, you’re ready to dive in.